My thoughts on Amazon

 So hard to hire

-Leadership Principles (LPs): The beating hart of Amazon
+Leadership Principles (LPs): The beating heart of Amazon

 You don’t just speak to them daily, you speak to the leadership principles multiple times a day.